paxdotdev/pax/README.md

  - **Fast** — low-level native rendering targeting 120FPS animations
  - **Accessible** — supports native screen readers for text & GUI elements, as well as SEO on the Web
  - **Lightweight** — under 100kB baseline for WebAssembly binary
- - **Declarative** UI language makes it easy to reason about complex scenes and GUIs
+ - **Declarative** UI language makes it easy to reason about complex scenes and GUIs, as well as build tooling that reads & writes Pax
  - **Expressive** — includes free-form drawing and animation toolkit alongside GUI form elements and layouts
- - **Reusable component system** includes an optional standard library of GUI components
+ - **Extensible** — UI component system built around Rust structs enables modular application building and publication of reusable components through cargo and crates.io.
+Pax's standard library (`pax-std`) is a canonical example, including modular primitives like `<Group />`, drawing elements like `<Rectangle />`, form elements like `<Text />`, and layout elements like `<Stacker />`.
- - **Cross-platform** — a single Pax definition compiles through Rust into 1. a completely native Mac app (via LLVM, zero Web tech) and 2. a Web app (via WebAssembly).
+ - **Cross-platform** — a Pax project compiles through Rust into 1. a completely native Mac app (via LLVM, CoreGraphics, and SwiftUI — without any Web tech) and 2. a Web app (via WebAssembly).
 Support for more platforms is planned, at least: Linux, Windows, iOS, and Android.

 ## Docs